ICJIA/icjia-accessibility-portal/content/faqs.md

 **Constant Contact and email marketing:**

-- **Alt text field:** Constant Contact has an alt text field for images — use it
+- **Alt text field:** Constant Contact has an alt text field for images — use it.
-- **Character limit:** Keep alt text brief since email clients vary in support
+- **Character limit:** Keep alt text brief since email clients vary in support.
-- **Avoid image-only emails** — Don't put critical information only in images; many users have images disabled by default
+- **Avoid image-only emails** — Don't put critical information only in images; many users have images disabled by default.
-- **Provide text version** — Key messages should appear as actual text in the email, not just in graphics
+- **Provide text version** — Key messages should appear as actual text in the email, not just in graphics.

 **Example email approach:**